rafaelrpinto/dynamodb-store/README.md

 ## TTL

-The time to live of the sessions can controlled:
+The time to live of the sessions can be controlled:

 #### Using cookies with the [cookie.maxAge](https://github.com/expressjs/session#cookiemaxage) property: